Azure Storage security guide

 If you have non-encrypted VHD from on-premises, you can upload it into the gallery as a custom image and provision a VM from it.
 If you do this using the Resource Manager templates, you can ask it to turn on Azure Disk Encryption when it boots up the VM.

 With client-side encryption, you can encrypt table entities, queue messages, and blobs.
-With SSE, you can only encrypt blobs.
-If you need table and queue data to be encrypted, you should use client-side encryption.

 Client-side encryption is managed entirely by the application.
 This is the most secure approach, but does require you to make programmatic changes to your application and put key management processes in place.
 You would use this when you want the extra security during transit, and you want your stored data to be encrypted.